 Although it’s archery antelope season, I’ll be up in the mountains scouting for elk.
-While we won’t be in the path of the total eclipse, I’m interested to see if the animals in Colorado will have a reaction.
+While we won’t be in the path of the total eclipse, I’m interested to see if the animals in Colorado will react.
 National Geographic shares, “Reports of unusual animal reactions to solar eclipses date back centuries.
 One of the earliest stories comes from Italian monk Ristoro d’Arezzo, who described what happened during a total eclipse on June 3, 1239.
 As the sun disappeared and the sky turned dark, ‘all the animals and birds were terrified; and the wild beasts could easily be caught,’ he wrote.”

 I think the same could be said for people on eclipse day.
 It’s still a week away and already people are flocking to the black out areas.
 If you haven’t made a hotel reservation along the path of darkness, you’re not likely to find a vacancy.
 Not to worry.
 Today I found two events, in Colorado, in celebration of the eclipse.

 The first of which I’ll tell you is a local event at the Sky Ute Casino, where they will share the experience.
 “Starting at 11AM, the first 250 people to arrive can pick up eclipse watch glasses from the Sky Ute Casino Events Center to safely observe the eclipse.
 Viewing time for the solar eclipse will be between 11:30-11:45AM in the Sky Ute Casino Events Center parking lot.
 Following the celestial event, they’ll celebrate with hot seat drawings for $50 in cash on the casino floor, every 15 minutes from NOON-2:30PM!”

 Never look at the sun without appropriate eye protection.